JvanKatwijk/swradio-8/README.md

 **Frequency selection**
 is with a keypad, separated from the main widget, that will appear when touching the Frequency select key.
-Specification  of a frequency is in kHz or mHz.
+Specification  of a frequency is either in kHz or mHz.
 Fine frequency selection - up to an accuracy of 1 Hz - is with the mousewheel (when the main widget is activated).
-The stepsize can be set from the main widget, default is 5 Hz
+(The stepsize for the frequency changes can be set from the main widget, default is 5 Hz).

 Of course clicking the mouse on one of the two spectra will also select the selected frequency pointed to.